Moscow: Federal authorities

-In Moscow, as in a city endowed with the Constitution of the Russian Federation, the legislative, executive, and judicial federal authorities of the country are located, with the exception of the Constitutional Court of the Russian Federation, which has been located in Saint Petersburg since 2008.
+Moscow, as the city designated by the Constitution of the Russian Federation as the seat of federal authority, contains the country's federal legislative, executive, and judicial authorities—except for the Constitutional Court of the Russian Federation, which has been located in Saint Petersburg since 2008.

-The supreme executive authority – the Government of the Russian Federation – is located in the House of the Government of the Russian Federation (the White House) on Krasnopresnenskaya Embankment in the center of Moscow.
-The State Duma sits on Okhotny Ryad.
-The Federation Council is located in a building on Bolshaya Dmitrovka.
-The Supreme Court of the Russian Federation is also located in Moscow.
+The supreme executive authority—the Government of the Russian Federation—is located in the House of the Government of the Russian Federation (the White House) on the Krasnopresnenskaya Embankment in the center of Moscow.
+The State Duma is on Okhotny Ryad (street).
+The Federation Council is in a building on Bolshaya Dmitrovka (street).
+The Supreme Court of the Russian Federation is also in Moscow.

 The Moscow Kremlin is the official residence of the President of the Russian Federation.
 The president's working residence in the Kremlin is located in the Senate Palace.